 In severe cases, depression can lead to thoughts of suicide or physically harming oneself.

-Any suicidal thoughts or statements about “not wanting to live” should be taken seriously.
+Any suicidal thoughts or statements about not wanting to live should be taken seriously.
 In times of crisis, a person should seek help from a hospital emergency department.

-Help is also available from the National Suicide Prevention Helpline by calling 1-800-273-TALK (1-800-273-8255), or visiting the Helpline’s website.
+Help is also available 24/7 from the 988 Suicide & Crisis Lifeline by calling 988 or 1-800-273-TALK (1-800-273-8255), or by visiting the Lifeline’s website.